 Easing the complexity of congressional queries

 Let us walk through a typical congressional query example with IPA: a congressperson receives a complaint from a constituent.
 The charge is about some proposed policy changes that the voter believes may impact their neighborhood.
-The complaint is entered into the new routing system. routed to the governmental entity in question.
+The complaint is entered into the new routing system and routed to the governmental entity in question.
 In this case, let’s say that it’s the Department of Agriculture who could answer the query.

 The query would be routed directly to the Department’s front office.
 After review, the department realizes that two different internal agencies must answer the query: the Farm Service Agency and the Food Safety and Inspection Service.
 The task then would be routed to both agencies.
 Within the agencies, the query may then be routed to divisions and branches internally until the right Subject Matter Expert (SME) is found to respond.
 During this routing, the congressional office would be able to track the progress of the query.